adriandelarco/old_school/README.md

 # Google search scraper

-Crawl unlimited number of queries from [Google search](https://www.google.com) results for any country and language you select.
+Crawl unlimited number of queries from [Google search](https://www.google.com) results for a country and language of your choice.

 ## Contents